-Victor further speaks on work management strategy by demonstrating how Trello Enterprise is a great solution for large organizations with increased visibility, control, and security across Trello boards for Admins, including special announcements on automatic and bulk licensing actions and improved filtering features.
+Victor further speaks on the work management strategy by demonstrating how Trello Enterprise is a great solution for large organizations with increased visibility, control, and security across Trello boards for Admins, including special announcements on automatic and bulk licensing actions and improved filtering features.
 All this goes to show how Trello powers 80% of the Fortune 500.

-- Jenny Marshall (Product Manager) shared how Trello managed the release of a redesigned navigation to 90M users, strategies for a tight build-measure-learn feedback loop in order to build confidence in a solution that would scale for teams of 1 to 30,000, and gave tips for using Atlassian's Work Management tools, including Trello, Confluence, and Atlas.
+- Jenny Marshall (Product Manager) shared how Trello managed the release of a redesigned navigation to 90M users, strategies for a tight build-measure-learn feedback loop in order to build confidence in a solution that would scale for teams of 1 to 30,000, and gave tips for using Atlassian's Work Management tools (including Trello, Confluence, and Atlas).

-Jenny demoed best practices and tactics of how these various tools can help improve internal communication, collect customer feedback, and stay in lockstep with your teams when shipping releases of any size.
+Jenny also demoed best practices and tactics of how these various tools can help improve internal communication, collect customer feedback, and stay in lockstep with your teams when shipping releases of any size.

-While our illustrious Trello team above demoed use case examples in breakout sessions and Trello booth, we also had a customer fly in from Copenhagen, Denmark to share how he uses Trello to deliver results in his consulting business and win new clients.
+While our illustrious Trello team above demoed use case examples in breakout sessions and the Trello booth, we also had a customer fly in from Copenhagen, Denmark to share how he uses Trello to deliver results in his consulting business and win new clients.

 Lionel Mutua (Instructional Designer at PeopleXP ApS) showcased how he used Trello as a change management tool for two specific client cases—a workplace experience system and an enterprise architecture tool—when he had to make a shift in his strategies in the midst of the pandemic to keep clients on board with projects.